Hangul orthography: 15th century

-Buncheol vs. yeoncheol debate
+Punch'ŏl vs. yŏnch'ŏl debate

-The buncheol vs. yeoncheol debate was significant in Hangul's early history.
+The punch'ŏl vs. yŏnch'ŏl debate was significant in Hangul's early history.
 These two terms are used to describe two types of Hangul spelling.
 Around Hangul's promulgation, two factions emerged that advocated each of these approaches.
-The yeoncheol faction produced the Haerye and promoted a relatively phonemic orthography that aimed to more directly tie pronunciation to spelling.
-The buncheol faction, which included Sejong, preferred a more morphophonemic approach that aims to preserve the spelling of underlying words.
-For example, when joining the noun "여름" and particle "이", buncheol prefers the spelling "여름이", while yeoncheol prefers "여르미".
+The yŏnch'ŏl faction produced the Haerye and promoted a relatively phonemic orthography that aimed to more directly tie pronunciation to spelling.
+The punch'ŏl faction, which included Sejong, preferred a more morphophonemic approach that aims to preserve the spelling of underlying words.
+For example, when joining the noun "여름" and particle "이", punch'ŏl prefers the spelling "여름이", while yŏnch'ŏl prefers "여르미".
 These apparent factions used their preferred orthographies in projects they were significantly involved with.
-Yeoncheol is easier for new learners of Hangul and Korean, because one simply needs to transcribe what they hear.
-Buncheol is easier for people familiar with Hangul and Korean, because it preserves spellings based on underlying meanings.
-By the late 16th century, buncheol was much more popular then yeoncheol.
-Some texts around this period that applied a mix of buncheol and yeoncheol have been described as jungcheol.
-Buncheol eventually won out, and is now the practice in both North and South Korea.
+Yŏnch'ŏl is easier for new learners of Hangul and Korean, because one simply needs to transcribe what they hear.
+Punch'ŏl is easier for people familiar with Hangul and Korean, because it preserves spellings based on underlying meanings.
+By the late 16th century, punch'ŏl was much more popular than yŏnch'ŏl.
+Some texts around this period that applied a mix of punch'ŏl and yŏnch'ŏl have been described as chungch'ŏl.
+Punch'ŏl eventually won out, and is now the practice in both North and South Korea.
 Still, modern scholars have debated which approach they think is superior.

 In spite of the above disagreement, Lee and Ramsey argue that Hangul in this century was "highly standardized", with "unusually consistent" orthography.

-16th century
+16th to early 19th centuries

 The 16th century saw a number of changes to Hangul orthography.
 Various letters gradually ceased to be used, including ㆆ by the start of the century, ㅿ by the 1570s to 1580s, and the doubled characters ᅇ and ㆅ.
 Tone markings also ceased to be used by around the 1580s.

-17th century

 The 1592–1598 Imjin War caused significant orthographic inconsistency that worsened into the 18th and 19th centuries, with the rise of Hangul popular literature.
 Consonant clusters were particularly affected, with significant variety in how they were rendered.
 Also, changes in letter usage that had occurred in the 16th century became cemented in the 17th.